Posted on Leave a comment

 • Being part of an intentional wind-down routine

-Because teas involve time and attention, they are often associated with slowing down in the evening and preparing the body and mind for rest.
+Because teas require time and attention, they naturally encourage slowing down in the evening and preparing the body and mind for rest.

 What Are Herbal Tinctures?

-Herbal tinctures are liquid extracts made by soaking herbs in alcohol or glycerin over time.
-This method concentrates certain plant constituents and results in a preparation that is typically taken in small, measured amounts.
+Herbal tinctures consist of liquid extracts made by soaking herbs in alcohol or glycerin over time.
+This process concentrates certain plant constituents and results in a preparation that people take in small, measured amounts.

 • Their convenience and portability